Board of Trustees

 Jodie Hawthorne

-David Keese earned his undergraduate degree from Lander University and a Master’s in Physical Therapy from the Medical University of South Carolina.
+David Keese attended Lander University for undergraduate and earned a Master’s in Physical Therapy from the Medical University of South Carolina.
 He began his career at the renowned Hughston Sports Medicine Hospital in Columbus, GA, working alongside top orthopedic surgeons and physical therapists.
 In 2004, he moved to Anderson to establish Upstate Physical Therapy, where he has been in private practice for over two decades.

 Since joining the New Covenant School Board in 2016, David has played a key role in improving healthcare benefits for staff, focusing on lowering costs while enhancing access to quality medical care.
 Originally from Westminster, SC, he has been married to Casey for 19 years, and their daughters, Linlee and Emelia, have been at NCS since the start of their education.
 Previously serving on the boards of Family Promise and Hopewell Fire Department, he felt called to serve the largest ministry of New Covenant Church—one that directly impacts his own children and the broader school community.